-Common collective trust funds - Valued at the NAV of units of a bank collective trust.
+Common collective trust funds - Valued at the net asset value (NAV) of units of a bank collective trust.
 The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
 The NAV is based on the fair value of the underlying investments held by the fund less its liabilities.
 This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported NAV.
 Participant transactions (purchases and sales) may occur daily.
 Were the Plan to initiate a full redemption of the collective trust, the investment adviser reserves the right to temporarily delay withdrawal from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner.

-In accordance with the update to ASC 820, the following table presents investments measured at fair value, categorized on the basis of the investments' nature and risk, as of December 31, 2013:
+The following table presents investments measured at fair value, categorized on the basis of the investments' nature and risk, as of December 31, 2014: